 - Future opportunities in computing are without boundaries.

-In 2015, a national survey found that computer science majors were 35% more likely to have full-time jobs one year after graduation than graduates overall.
+A national survey found that computer science majors were 35% more likely to have full-time jobs one year after graduation than graduates overall.
 They also had the highest starting salaries of all majors.

 The Bureau of Labor Statistics projects computing and information technology jobs will grow between 12%–37% through 2022.